Spay and Neuter in Port St. Lucie, FL

 Spaying and Neutering Can Save Lives, Too

 Many parts of the US have an animal overpopulation problem.
 When stray animals reproduce, their numbers grow rapidly, which causes shelter overcrowding.
 Furthermore, not all shelter animals are able to find homes, and millions of animals must be humanely euthanized every year.
-Spaying and neutering keep populations under control, which in turn eases the burden on shelters and helps more animals get adopted.
+Spay and neuter surgeries keep populations under control, which in turn eases the burden on shelters and helps more animals get adopted.